-A sediment pond is required for this site for the outfall areas that exceed 10 acres (Outfalls 1 and 2).
-Due to the constraints of the project, equivalent measures of multiple rock filter ring protection berms have been used in lieu of the sediment ponds.
+A sediment pond is required for this site for the outfall areas that exceed 10 acres (Outfalls 2 and 3).
+Due to the constraints of the project and the availability of ample distancing between disturbed areas, equivalent measures of multiple rock filter ring protection berms have been used in lieu of the sediment ponds.
 The receiving stream has not been listed as a 303(d) stream.
 The erosion and sediment controls shown on the drawings include silt fence and rock check dams and are a minimum for a 2-year 24-hr storm event.
 All erosion and sediment control measures shall be installed and maintained in accordance with Tennessee General Permit No. TNR100000.